streamr-dev/streamr-specs/PROTOCOL.md

 ### GroupKeyErrorResponse

-In case there's an error processing a `GroupKeyRequest`, this message gets sent by a publisher to the requestor's key exchange stream.
-The message contains the keys that could not be retrieved, and an explanation why.
+In case there's a problem retrieving the keys requested via a `GroupKeyRequest`, this message gets sent by a publisher to the requestor's key exchange stream.
+Such error situations might include, for example:

+- The requested key might not be found in the publisher's key store
+- The requestor no longer has permissions to access the stream
+- The request was incorrectly formed

+The error response contains the list of keys for which the exchange failed, and an explanation why.

 `GroupKeyErrorResponse`s are always unencrypted (`encryptionType 0`).
 The `content` encoded as `contentType 0` (JSON) is as follows: